 Still, an engine is an engine is an engine.
 They all operate on the same principles.
 It is only the management system that changes and they still have to abide by some rules.
 The rules will never change.
 Only the way they are managed.
 That, my friend is GOOD news!

 Since the principles of operation remain the same, there are a number of things that ARE predictable.
-Like how The Groove affects the airstream and how that impacts the fuel and how THAT impacts the engine and the exhaust.
+Like how The Groove affects the airstream and how that impacts the fuel and how THAT impacts engine efficiency.

 The second most popular video I have on YouTube is titled: “How does The Gadgetman Groove WORK?” and is quite appropriate for inclusion here.
 As you watch the following video, pay close attention.
 It should be fairly easy to follow now that you understand how an engine works.
 To FULLY understand the effects of The Groove, though, you’re going to have to start thinking in pressures and flows.
 There, you are going to have a LOT of your understanding enhanced.

-So, in a nutshell, The Gadgetman Groove is exactly what it sounds like: it is a groove (a very specially shaped one!) machined into the intake air stream that, when PROPERLY applied and PROPERLY shaped causes some very predictable-and DESIRABLE-changes in the properties of combustion.
+So, in a nutshell, The Gadgetman Groove is exactly what it sounds like: it is a groove (a very specially shaped one!) machined into the intake air stream that, when PROPERLY applied and PROPERLY shaped creates a special kind of turbulence that creates some desirable changes in combustion of your fuel.

-With more than 4,000 engines modified, I can say with absolute CERTAINTY you will love the results.
-You just have to be aware there are sometimes (frequently) additional concerns before you get the most from your modification.
+With more than 4,000 engines modified world-wide, I can say with absolute CERTAINTY you will love the results.
+You just have to be aware there are additional concerns to help you get the most from your fuel.

-Now that you’ve got a better understanding of what’s going to change inside your engine and what is REALLY going on inside your intake system, we’ll move on to Post 3-Stage One Diagnostics.
+Now that you’ve got a better understanding of what’s going to change inside your engine and what is REALLY going on inside your intake system, we’ll move on to Post 3-Improving the Vacuum System.

 If you would like to learn this amazing fuel efficiency technology, we want to hear about it!
 Contact me, Ron Hatton, the developer of The Gadgetman Groove and we’ll see what we can do about that.